kobr4/myc/README.md

 # MYCC open source C compiler
-The goal of this project is to build a minimalistic C compiler that do not requires a PhD to understand and modify.
+The goal of this project is to build a minimalistic C compiler that does not require a PhD to understand and modify.

 ## Features
 * Targetting x86 32bit instruction set on the Linux platform